Viva Films: Viva Films on television

-On May 10, 2021, after Cignal TV took over the TV5 Network's management and operations (and Viva resurrected its partnership with TV5 for the overall programming), TV5/Cignal and Viva through the Sari-Sari Channel announced that TV5 will air a Viva weekly movie block under the Sari-Sari Presents: Viva Cinema banner, similar to the now-defunct Viva Sinerama on GMA which began on May 15, 2021, every Saturday afternoon.
-Since October 31, 2021, the Sine Spotlight block on Sunday evenings aired films produced by Viva from the early to mid-2010s and since May 2022 older action films produced by Viva; competitor studio Star Cinema (under ABS-CBN Corporation) assumed the co-production and partnership duties for the block from February to May 2022.
-On August 1, 2021, Viva reverted its secondary cable-only network Viva TV back to Viva Cinema with older films produced and distributed by Viva until 1996 (since August 2022) in the new iteration along with concerts produced by sister company Viva Live; the former had been merged with the company's TV production unit.
+On May 10, 2021, after Cignal TV took over the TV5 Network's management and operations (and Viva resurrected its partnership with TV5 for the overall programming), TV5/Cignal and Viva through the Sari-Sari Channel announced that TV5 will air a Viva weekly movie block under the Sari-Sari Presents Viva Cinema banner, similar to the now-defunct Viva Sinerama on GMA which began on May 15, 2021, every Saturday afternoon.
+On October 31, 2021, the Sine Spotlight block on Sunday evenings aired films produced by Viva from the early to mid-2010s and since May 2022 until early 2023 older action films produced by Viva; competitor studio Star Cinema (under ABS-CBN Corporation) assumed the co-production and partnership duties for the block from February to May 2022.
+On August 1, 2021, Viva reverted its secondary cable-only network Viva TV back to Viva Cinema with older films produced and distributed by Viva until 2000 (since August 2025) in the new iteration along with concerts produced by sister company Viva Live; the former had been merged with the company's TV production unit.
 PBO is set to target broadcasting films from 2002 onwards in the coming years.

-In September 2022, Some most of Viva's classic filipino movies began to air on All TV Channel 2, a free-to-air and cable television network owned by Advanced Media Broadcasting System via the All Flix movie block which airs daily.
+From September 17, 2022 to April 12, 2024, some of most Viva's classic Filipino movies began to air on All TV Channel 2, a free-to-air and cable television network owned by Advanced Media Broadcasting System via the All Flix movie block which airs daily.
+All of these are later moved into TV5 since October 21, 2024 via the Cine Cinco sa Umaga, Cine Cinco sa Hapon (since July 14, 2025, also simulcasted on RPTV since October 6 at the same year), Cine Cinco Weekend Saya (in which also simulcasted on RPTV since August 9, 2025, thus marking the return of Viva-produced and distributed content to RPN, where it had aired previously) and Cine Cinco Astig Sunday movie block.

+Viva International Pictures

+Viva International Pictures (VIP) is a division of Viva Films that distributes Hollywood, European and Asian movies.
+It is headed by the chairman and CEO, Vic del Rosario Jr. VIP is the official partner of MVP Entertainment, a subsidiary of Multivision Plus.

+Films

 P1.1-billion IPO

 In January 2008, Viva chairman Vic del Rosario announced that Viva Communications expected to raise P1.1 billion through approval of the initial public offering (IPO) by the Philippine Stock Exchange, on listing date of March 5.
 It planned to sell up P 92.8 million new shares and P 49.9 million secondary shares at P 12.93 / share (offer is 35% of the company's issued and outstanding capital stock).
 It appointed Banco de Oro (BDO) Capital and Investment Corporation as lead underwriter and Abacus Capital and Investments Corporation as co-lead underwriter.
 Viva's net income was P 121 million for January to October 2007, double its 2006 earnings and projects net profit of P 330 million this year.